What is the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB)?

 A: NCBTMB is an independent, private, nonprofit organization established to set and maintain high standards of ethical and professional practice in the field of therapeutic massage and bodywork through a recognized credentialing program.
 NCBTMB certifies massage therapists and bodyworkers on behalf of the profession, and for the benefit of consumers, employers and practitioners.
-Currently, there are nearly 80,000 nationally certified practitioners, and NCBTMB examinations are used and/or recognized in statute or rule by 38 states, plus the District of Columbia.

 Massage Can Alleviate the Pain of Many Conditions